The Barbra Streisand Album

-The Barbra Streisand Album is the debut album by Barbra Streisand, released February 25, 1963, on Columbia Records, catalogue CL 2007 in mono and CS 8807 in stereo.
+The Barbra Streisand Album is the debut album by American singer Barbra Streisand, released February 25, 1963, on Columbia Records, catalogue CL 2007 in mono and CS 8807 in stereo.
 It peaked at number 8 on the Billboard Top LPs, and has been certified a gold album by the RIAA.
 By 1966, the album had sold over one million copies worldwide.

-The album was nominated for five Grammys at the 1963 Grammy Awards and won Album of the Year and Best Female Vocal Performance.
-In 2006, the album was inducted into the Grammy Hall of Fame Award.
+The album was nominated for five Grammys at the 1963 Grammy Awards and won Album of the Year, Best Female Vocal Performance and Best Album Cover.
+The album was inducted into the Grammy Hall of Fame Award in 2006.

 Background

 Columbia label president Goddard Lieberson initially resisted signing Streisand to a contract, finding her style too close to the cabaret singers he disliked and too far from the understated approach of Jo Stafford or Rosemary Clooney, who recorded for the label in the 1950s.
 Lieberson relented and agreed to sign her.
 Nearly three decades later Streisand said: The most important thing about that first contract – actually, the thing we held out for – was a unique clause giving me the right to choose my own material.
 It was the only thing I really cared about.
 I still received lots of pressure from the label to include some pop hits on my first album, but I held out for the songs that really meant something to me.